Welcome to Greenwood,

 Any firm or individual sharing a common interest in community improvement is eligible for membership.
 Eligibility requirements are spelled out in the organization’s bylaws.
 Fees, subscription rates or dues are usually determined by the Board of Directors based on budgetary needs.

-Financed on a annual dues basis, the organization’s expenses are apportioned among its members consisting of firms and individuals.
+Financed on an annual dues basis, the organization’s expenses are apportioned among its members consisting of firms and individuals.
 Chamber membership is an investment in the present and future of the firm’s, individual’s and the community’s welfare.

 The organization is run by a Board of Directors, elected by Chamber members.
 The Board, serving without pay, sets the policies of the organization.